suit-wg/architecture/draft-ietf-suit-architecture.md

 ## Small Parsers

-Since parsers are known sources of bugs they must be minimal.
+Since parsers are known sources of bugs, any parsers used to process the manifest must be minimal.
 Additionally, it must be easy to parse only those fields that are required to validate at least one signature or MAC with minimal exposure.